Intimacy in Film & TV

 ABOUT PIA RICKMAN

-Pia Rickman trained as a director at Drama Centre CSM in London and complemented her writing and directing experience with an actor training and coaching degree from Royal Central School of Speech and Drama where she focused on the contemporary screen actor training.
-Rickman, originally from Finland, worked as an assistant director and production manager in film & TV in years 2002-2014.
+Pia Rickman trained as a director at Drama Centre CSM in London and complimented her writing and directing experience with an actor training and coaching degree from Royal Central School of Speech and Drama where she focused on the contemporary screen actor training.
+Rickman, originally from Finland, worked as an assistant director and production manager in film & TV in the years 2002-2014.
 Rickman coaches actors for their auditions and on set and has taught at various HE performing arts institutions e.g. Arts Ed, Rose Bruford, London Film Academy, Screen School/ UAL, St Mary’s University as well as ELO, TeaK and NäTy in Finland.
 Rickman is currently working towards accreditation as an Intimacy Coordinator at IOS.
 She is a full-time Lecturer in BA (Hons) Acting & Performance at University for the Creative Arts in Surrey.

 "Pia was always going up to them (actors) and working with them to find the essence of the scene and ultimately deliver the best performance.
 She creates a safe environment for the actor to work and try new things.
 I can truly say it was very inspiring and her passion was truly contagious for everyone in the room."